-Kevin Adkisson is the Curatorial Associate and former Collections Fellow for the Center.
+Kevin Adkisson is the Associate Curator and former Curatorial Associate and Collections Fellow for the Center.
 He arrived at Cranbrook in his beloved ’93 Volvo in August 2016 from the tiny state of Delaware, where he studied for his Master’s from the Winterthur Program in American Material Culture.
 Previously, an undergraduate degree in architecture from Yale got Kevin various gigs as a designer, researcher, and writer in New York and New Haven.
 His interests include postmodernism, IKEA, puns, and Dolly Parton.

-Leslie S. Mio is the Assistant Registrar for the Cranbrook Center for Collections and Research.
+Leslie S. Mio is the Associate Registrar for the Cranbrook Center for Collections and Research.
 Leslie has worked in the Museum field since 2001, previously at The Henry Ford and the Birmingham Museum.
 She received her Master’s Degree in Historical Administration from Eastern Illinois University and her Bachelor’s Degree from Saint Mary’s College.
-In her spare time (what is that again), Leslie enjoys watching baseball – the Detroit Tigers or her sons’ teams – and spending time with her family.
+In her spare time (what is that again), Leslie enjoys binge-watching baking shows and spending time with her family.
 Leslie’s favorite quote is from Thomas Alva Edison, “I have not failed.
 I’ve just found 10,000 ways that won’t work.”

 Deborah Rice is the Head Archivist, and is still trying to figure out what kind of wild, diverse place Cranbrook is!
 She came to the Archives in 2019 with over seventeen years of experience as a professional archivist, fifteen of those at the Walter P. Reuther Library, Archives of Labor and Urban Affairs, Wayne State University (WSU) where she served in several different roles, including Interim Assistant Director.
 Prior to her work at WSU, she was the Archivist for the Detroit Institute of Arts Research Library & Archives.
 Deborah has taught graduate courses and lectured regularly on archives for WSU’s School of Information Science and remains professionally engaged, currently serving as the publications editor of the Society of American Archivists’ Visual Materials Section.
 Deborah holds a BA in Art History from the University of Michigan and an MLIS degree (Master of Library and Information Services) and Archives Administration Certificate from Wayne State University.